Table of Contents

 Most beagles are quite energetic and active, so if your dog is like this, you’ll probably have to include more caloric diet.
 Either way, you should always use the label instructions as guidance, and consult with your vet.

 Luckily, most beagles aren’t picky eaters, and they’ll eat just about everything.
-Dry food is always recommended for their teeth.
+Dry dog food for beagles is always recommended for their teeth.
 However, make sure to avoid free-feeding as it can lead to obesity.
 Check the daily requirement for your dog and split it into two or three meals.

 What to Avoid